nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-4/index.md

 By doing this, we can visually compare the different runs and assess which configuration led to the best performance.
 This can also be done using code - this is something that will be further explored in the next post.

-Using the Experiment UI, we are then able to visually explore the different experiments and runs, comparing and filtering them as needed, to understand which configuration works best.
+Using the experiment UI, we are then able to visually explore the different experiments and runs, comparing and filtering them as needed, to understand which configuration works best.

 ## Conclusion

-And that wraps up our exploration of Experiments in Fabric!
+And that wraps up our exploration of experiments in Fabric!

 Not only did we cover how to create and set up experiments, but we also went through how to run experiments and log the results.
-We also showed how to analyse the results, using the Experiment UI to compare and filter runs.
+We also showed how to analyse the results, using the experiment UI to compare and filter runs.

 In the next post, we'll be looking at how to select the best model, and how to deploy it.
 Stay tuned!